 Wood Destroying Organism Inspection

 Do you suspect that you have termites or other Wood Destroying Insects?
 Does your lender require a V.A. or F.H.A certified termite inspection using the NPMA-33 form?
-Call me today for a FREE phone consultation and to schedule your pest inspection.
+Call us today for a FREE phone consultation and to schedule your pest inspection.

 There are two reasons to get a termite or W.D.O.
 (Wood Destroying Organism) inspection when you are buying a house.
 Either you are concerned about the possibility of termites munching away inside the walls of your home, or it’s a required part of your real estate transaction.